Trust & Security

 - Linking entrepreneurs' credit limits to the repayment performance of other entrepreneurs they referred to Zidisha.

-- Displaying entrepreneurs' historical on-time repayment rates — and those of the entrepreneurs who invited them to join Zidisha, if applicable — so prospective lenders can evaluate their repayment track records.
+- Displaying entrepreneurs' historical repayment performance so prospective lenders can evaluate their repayment track records.

 - Displaying comments and feedback ratings left by previous lenders on entrepreneurs' loan profile pages.

-- Notifying and requesting mediation from local references, volunteer mentors, or leaders in the entrepreneur's community in the event of default.
+- Notifying and requesting mediation from local references and volunteer mentors in the event of default.

 - Partnering with local collection services to recover long-overdue loans.